davla/prime-services/README.md

 The gRPC service is implemented in the `PrimesGrpcService` class.
 The service is a standard ScalaPB service, processing requests in a serial fashion in the same thread where the request is received.
+Errors from the main domain logic are reported via `google.rpc.Status` protobuf message type, as defined in the Google API protobuf Error model.

 The gRPC server process is implemented in the `PrimeGrpcServer` object.
 The server is an Akka HTTP server, where the glue code between that and the gRPC